Advocacy in Investment Treaty Arbitration

 Learn the rules of the game

 This is as crucial as knowing the law and the facts.
-Written rules include the arbitration law of the seat and the procedural regulations that may govern the arbitration proceeding, whether it be the Rules of the International Center for the Settlement of Investment Disputes (ICSID), Rules of the United Nations Commission for International Trade Law (UNCITRAL), Permanent Court of Arbitration or others.
-At the outset of the proceedings, particular emphasis should be placed on sections concerning the appointment and recusal of arbitrators, interim measures, bifurcation, interaction with local courts, annulment or enforcement of the award, which could have a direct impact on the preferred composition of the tribunal, the party’s ability to present its case, or the integrity of the award.
+Written rules include the arbitration law of the seat and the procedural regulations that may govern the arbitration proceeding, whether it be the rules of the International Centre for Settlement of Investment Disputes (ICSID), the United Nations Commission for International Trade Law (UNCITRAL), the Permanent Court of Arbitration or others.
+At the outset of the proceedings, particular emphasis should be placed on sections concerning the appointment and recusal of arbitrators, interim measures, bifurcation, interaction with local courts, or annulment or enforcement of the award, which could have a direct impact on the preferred composition of the tribunal, the party’s ability to present its case or the integrity of the award.

 Focus on the essence of the case